 When we men wash the dishes, we not only challenge these gendered roles in our own heads but also in the minds of women in our households.
-It is essential for women also to realize the politics of gendered roles, for many who have internalized patriarchy, keep their husbands away from domestic chores on the pretext that they are not good at them.
-Well, the men are not good at many other things but they are not stopped from learning to be better.
-In fact, they are pushed to do better, so why not encourage them to do the dishes well?
+It is also essential because women too need to understand the politics of gendered roles.
+Having internalized patriarchy, women tend to keep their husbands away from domestic chores on the pretext that they are not good at them.
+Well, men are not good at doing many other things but they are not stopped from learning them.
+In fact, they are pushed to challenge the boundaries.
+So why not encourage them to do the dishes well?

 The media often defines the success of women as excelling at doing what the ‘men’ do.
 Ever wondered where that comes from?
 A quote by Colonel Gaddafi (I think it was him.
-Searched online but could find no reference) has been stuck in my head for years now, namely that gender equality is not about women trying to be like men or vice versa.
-It is about being able to do what one wants to do.
+Searched online but could find no reference) is stuck in my head for years now.
+He had said that gender equality is not about women trying to be like men or vice versa.
+It is about being able to do and excel at what one wants to do.

 Wash dishes to fight class hierarchies

 Caste and class hierarchies are closely related.
 Both are equally responsible for the classification of work in a way that the ‘higher/upper’ class performs ‘higher/superior’ functions and the ‘lower’ class performs ‘lower/menial’ tasks.
 Since work perceived as menial fetches lesser remuneration and reward, the class gap keeps growing.